-- We have been ISO14001 and ISO50001 accredited since 2019 (annual audits) - We produce nearly 20% of our own electricity energy through our solar panels - Our campus has FairTrade status - Our prospectus is produced using paper that contains post-consumer waste, pre-consumer waste and product from well-managed forests
+- We have been ISO14001 and ISO50001 accredited since 2019 (annual audits). - We now produce 30% of our electricity on campus by our solar panels. - Our campus has FairTrade status. - Our prospectus is produced using paper that contains post-consumer waste, pre-consumer waste and product from well-managed forests. - We promote sustainable travel wherever possible.

-- We promote sustainable travel wherever possible and have reserved car parking spaces for car sharers - We have cardboard, aluminium and plastic recycling in all our on-site accommodation and at numerous recycling points across the campus - We are committed to become Carbon Negative by 2035 - As of 2024 we have installed electric charging points for staff and students who use EVs
+- We have cardboard, aluminium and plastic recycling in all our on-site accommodation and at numerous recycling points across the campus. - We are committed to become Carbon Negative by 2035. - As of 2024 we have installed electric charging points for staff and students who use EVs. - Annual Green weeks are celebrated with eco activities all week long, for both staff and students to enjoy and participate in. - We compost a lot of our food waste with our 7 composting bins onsite. - Partnered up with British Heart Foundation, so students can donate preloved items they no longer use and give them a second home, stopping them ending up in landfill.